GUIDE TO: Caesarean Births - What to Expect, How to Prepare & Recover

 Playing board games

-Using essential oils to help you relax and feel uplifted
+Using essential oils to help you relax and feel uplifted.
+Contact us for more information on the best oils for birth

-You will be asked to sign a consent form.
-Always make sure you understand what will be happening to you and your baby and ensure that you've gone through your caesarean birth plan (yes, you have choices.
-See below).
+INFORMED CONSENT: You will be asked to sign a consent form.
+Always make sure you understand what will be happening to you and your baby and ensure that you've gone through your caesarean birth plan (yes, you do have choices during a caesarean!
+More on that below).

-You will change into a hospital gown which will be open at the back.
+WHAT YOU’LL WEAR: You will change into a hospital gown which will be open at the back.
 You may be wheeled into theatre or you may walk.
-Your birth partner will wear theatre clothes.
+Your birth partner will also wear some very fetching theatre clothes!

-You will need a catheter (a thin plastic tube), inserted into your bladder to keep it empty.
+INSERTING A CATHETER: You will need a catheter (a thin plastic tube), inserted into your bladder to keep it empty.
+You’ll be less mobile for a while and, therefore, unable to go to the toilet.
+It also helps ensure the bladder isn’t injured during the operation.
 If you are having spinal or epidural anaesthetic, the catheter can usually be inserted after the anaesthetic starts to work.

+WHY IS THE BED TILTED?
 The operating table is tilted or wedged to the left.
-This relieves the pressure of the uterus on the vena cava, the major blood vessel taking blood back to the heart, and helps to prevent a fall in blood pressure.
+This relieves the pressure of the uterus on the vena cava, the major blood vessel taking the blood back to the heart, and helps to prevent a fall in blood pressure.

 WHO WILL BE THERE?

-You might be surprised at how crowded it can feel in theatre.
-There could be as many as 16 people in cases of multiple birth or if the baby is believed to be high risk.
-There are likely to be fewer than six.
+You might be surprised at how crowded it can feel in the theatre!
+There are likely to be fewer than six in most cases.
+There could be as many as 16 people in cases of multiple births or if the baby is believed to be high risk.
+You will have:

 An anaesthetist nurse